Do Traumatic Experiences Make You Feel Stuck In Life?

 I made 5 million steps in 101 days.
 Then I run 11,000 km through Asia, and now for 40 months, I’m running the circumference of the earth, 40,075 km.

-I’m passing four continents and 27 countries, building trauma-informed communities, and conducting over 400 events at universities, colleges, businesses and government institutions.
+I’m passing four continents and 22 countries, building trauma-informed communities, and conducting hundreds of events at universities, colleges, businesses and government institutions.

 Teaching people how to implement mindful movement techniques into their life, get rid of anxiety, stress and overwhelm and unlock focus, creativity and joy.